galatgithub/Wiki-wiibee/README.md

 4. Group the measurements from several hives to one connected microcontroller unit
 5. Energy self-sufficient

+## Schematic diagram

+It is composed of several connected scales placed under each hives and a Raspberry Pi that gathers all the measurements and send them to a external storage cloud.

 <img src="image5008-9-3-0.png" alt="G Almuneau" width="600" />